lfaoro/Submit-Recordings/README.md

 ## Credits
 > Submit-Recordings is owned by GFI and maintained by [Leonardo Faoro](http://cv.lfaoro.com).

 > We all stand on the shoulders of giants across many open source communities.
-We’d like to thank the communities and projects that established my inspiration.
+I’d like to thank the communities and projects that established my inspiration.

 ## Security Disclosure
 If you believe you have identified a security vulnerability with Cast, you should report it as soon as possible via email to leonardo.faoro@gfi.com.
 Please do not post it to a public issue tracker.

 ## License
 Cast is released under the [MIT License](<LICENSE.md>)